OKStateACM/outreach/level3.md

 *exactly* what you tell it to do, even if that's not what you *wanted* it to do.

+( for jsfiddle, there is a dropdown at the top that says "top", change that to "result (fiddle jshell.net) to use the dev. console )

 ## Variables

 After playing around with several instructions, we can't really do much.
 We